holid829/School-Projects/README.md

 # School-stuff
-Stuff I have made as a school project
+Stuff I have made for a school assignment